Barkly West: Establishment and naming

-Barkly West was the site of the first major diamond rush, in 1870, on the South African Diamond Fields, and was initially known as Klip Drift (sometimes written as Klipdrift).
+Barkly West was initially known as Klip Drift (sometimes written as Klipdrift).
 This Dutch name means "stony ford" and is a direct translation from a much older !Kora or Korana name, Ka-aub (or !a |aub) - "stony (place along a) river".
-Briefly the Klipdrift Diggers' Republic was declared (the town assuming the name Parkerton after President Stafford Parker), before colonial rule was extended here.
+In 1870, it became the site of the first major diamond rush on the South African Diamond Fields.
+The surrounding area was briefly known as "Klipdrift Diggers' Republic" and the town was renamed Parkerton, in honor of Stafford Parker before colonial rule was extended there.
 It became, with Kimberley, one of the main towns in the Crown Colony of Griqualand West and was renamed Barkly West (see the article on New Rush).
 Like Barkly East, the town is named after Sir Henry Barkly, Governor of Cape Colony and High Commissioner for Southern Africa from 1870 to 1877.
 During the Anglo-Boer War the town was occupied by Boer forces and temporarily went by the name Nieuw Boshof.

 Barkly West is sometimes erroneously spelled as "Barkley-West" (even in road signage).
 In Afrikaans the town is known as Barkly-Wes.
 The local municipality, post-1994, is called Dikgatlong, part of the Frances Baard District Municipality.